WARNING!

 For information on fry care and feeding, go to my breeding and fry care page.

-My Panda Cories and Photos
+My Panda Cories, Photos, and Videos

 By 2/24/05, I have two or maybe a few more panda cories.
 As of 3/2/04, I had 9 panda cories I think plus one baby I found on 1/10/04 that is now in the 20 gallon tank!
 The original five adult were two males and three females but at least three of them have died.
 The rest are their surviving offspring out of at least 20.
 Some of the smaller ones must have died off and been eaten although I never saw any bodies.